 Teva Pharmaceuticals is a leading global pharmaceutical company that delivers high-quality, patient-centric healthcare solutions to millions of patients every day.
 Teva is the world’s largest generic medicines producer, in addition to having a world-leading position in innovative treatments for disorders of the central nervous system, including pain, and a strong portfolio of respiratory products.
 Teva recognizes the importance of good corporate citizenship with its commitment to improving the quality of life for underserved populations around the world.
 Since 2012, Teva has partnered with Volunteers in Medicine to provide health care services to those without access.

-AmeriCares conducts direct clinic capacity building and partners with researchers in the study of evidence based programs in the free and charitable clinics sector.
+Americares conducts direct clinic capacity building and partners with researchers in the study of evidence based programs in the free and charitable clinic sector.
 Areas of focus include prediabetes, hypertension and inventory management.
-AmeriCares is also the largest provider of medical aid to the health care safety net in the United States.
+Americares is also the largest provider of medical aid to the health care safety net in the United States.
 Empowered by donations from 200 pharmaceutical and medical supply corporations, its U.S. Program provides medicines, vaccines, medical supplies and hygiene products to clinics and health centers in all 50 states.
 It’s programs and medical aid aim to help partner clinics increase capacity, provide comprehensive care, improve health outcomes and reduce costs for patients.

 The American Academy of Family Physician Foundation (AAFP Foundation) has partnered with Volunteers in Medicine (VIM) since 2011 through its Family Medicine Cares USA program to provide grants to free health care clinics that serve the uninsured.
 Family Medicine Cares USA offers grants to new clinics nearing the completion of the VIM development process., Additionally, grants are available for clinics that are already operational and are caring for the uninsured in their communities.